shadow23-cmi/apriori/README.md

           enron:
                 ((N.B:The program didn’t run on pc.
 Reason:Pivot of Data set too big(8.3 G.B) to load for our program.So, ran in Google colab))
 		  F=0.8,0.7,0.6,0.5,0.4,0.3,0.2,0.15,0.1
-For  multiple minimum support approach,’ parameters used:
+For  multiple minimum support approach:

+   parameters used:
          kos:
              F=max of ({(Total no of occurances/total no document ) for each